 There are some reasons to believe that retirement might trigger weight changes.
-The Grossman model of the demand for health (Grossman (1972)) is consistent with the interpretation that individuals are likely to adopt health-producing activities -such as physical exercise or healthier diets- after retirement: although retirees have a tighter budget constraint, they have more time to allocate to leisure.
+The Grossman model of the demand for health (Grossman (1972)) is consistent with the interpretation that individuals are likely to adopt health-producing activities - such as physical exercise or healthier diets - after retirement : although retirees have a tighter budget constraint, they have more time to allocate to leisure.
 Empirical findings seem to corroborate this view.
 In a three-year follow-up of French middle-aged adults, Touvier et al. (2010) find that retirement is associated with an increase in leisure-time physical activities of moderate intensity, such as walking.
-On US longitudinal data, Chung et al. (2007) find that households spend less on eating out (\$10 per month on average) following retirement.
-They show, however, that their monthly spending on food at home does not change.
-In a recent review of the literature, Hurst (2008) argues that due to an increase in food home production, the overall food intake does not decline following retirement.
-These results suggest that retirement would rather operate on weight through changes in physical activity than via food consumption.
-At the same time, retirement might also increase the risk of social isolation and depression (Friedmann and Havighurst (1954); Bradford (1979)), leading individuals to potentially reduce their efforts in health-producing activities and develop addictive behaviours (alcohol or tobacco consumption).
-The loss of a structured use of time may also encourage snacking in-between meal times and sedentary habits (television watching).
-In the study mentioned before, Touvier et al. (2010) find that retirement is also associated with an increase in time spent watching TV.
+As for food intake, finding are more mixed.
+On US longitudinal data, Chung et al. (2007) find that households spend less on eating out (\$10 per month on average) following retirement, while their monthly spending on food at home does not change.
+In a recent review of the literature, however, Hurst (2008) argues that due to an increase in food home production, the overall food intake does not decline following retirement.
+Overall, these results suggest that retirement would rather operate on weight through changes in physical activity than via food consumption.